Alex Salmond sexual harassment scandal: Prosecution of Mark Hirst

 In March 2020, the journalist Mark Hirst released a YouTube video where he said that the legally-protected anonymity of women who had accused Salmond of sexual assault may not be continued and they were "going to reap the whirlwind."
 These remarks were criticised by Rape Crisis Scotland.
 Hirst in turn alleged that Rape Crisis Scotland had been directed by the Labour Party to discredit Salmond.
 Following an investigation into reports of menacing communication, Hirst was arrested and charged by police in May.
 At a hearing in August 2020 Hirst pled not guilty to an amended charge that he had acted in a "threatening or abusive manner".

 On 8 January 2021, at Jedburgh Sheriff Court, it was ruled that Hirst had no case to answer.

 SNP MP Kenny MacAskill, the former Scottish Justice Secretary, writing in The Scotsman said the action and the broader Alex Salmond scandal raised serious questions about Scotland's prosecutors, stating, "This isn't just an abuse of process; it's looking like an abuse of power."

 Responding to Hirst's acquittal the President of the Chartered Institute of Journalists, Professor Tim Crook, said, "Mark Hirst is a respected professional journalist and a member of our Institute.
 Freedom of expression in the UK means that he has the right to exercise his skills with political activism in the media."
-Following his acquittal lawyers acting for Hirst confirmed they would sue both the Crown Office and Police Scotland for "malicious prosecution".
+Following his acquittal lawyers acting for Hirst confirmed they would sue both the Crown Office and Police Scotland for malicious prosecution.

+On 6 February 2026, Lord Lake, hearing Hirst's malicious prosecution suit in the Outer House of the Court of Session, ruled that he had no choice but to dismiss the action under Section 170 of the Criminal Procedure (Scotland) Act 1995.
+Under Section 170, the Lord Advocate and Crown Office have effective immunity against being pursued for damages "unless the person suing has suffered imprisonment".
+However, Lord Lake also declared that provisions of Section 170 were incompatible with Article 6 of the European Convention of Human Rights as an unjustifiable restriction on the pursuer's right to have the merits of his claim determined.